 - Deadline: Rolling admission (space is limited)

-- Overview: A sister company of Moon Prep, Rising Researchers offers a four-week virtual camp where students study social determinants of health in cardiovascular disease and learn how public health impacts medicine.
+- Overview: A sister company of Moon Prep, Rising Researchers offers two four-week virtual camp options: "Biology Meets No-Code AI and ML Programming: Bioinformatics Research in Medicine or Microbiology for Beginners" (two sessions available) and "Exploring Topics in Neuroscience + Research Methodologies."
 You’ll work alongside peers in a small class cohort under the guidance of a research mentor.

 - Host: University of California, San Diego